June 4, 2021

 Your marketing department needs something done, so you Google “best marketing agencies near me.”
 Surely you can’t go wrong with any of the top results, right?
 Not so fast.

 Depending on what that “something” your marketing department needs help with, you may be searching for the wrong thing entirely.
-There are differences between branding vs marketing vs advertising agencies.
+There are differences between branding, marketing, and advertising agencies.
 Big ones.
-For the best chance of success, you need to know which type of agency to look for.
+For the best chance of success, you need to know which type of creative agency to look for.
 Let’s start with some basics.

 What’s the difference between branding, marketing, and advertising?